Frida Hyvönen

-Frida Hyvönen (born Anna Frida Amanda Hyvönen; 30 December 1977) is a Swedish singer-songwriter.
+Anna Frida Amanda Hyvönen (born 30 December 1977) is a Swedish singer-songwriter.

 Personal life

 Hyvönen grew up in Robertsfors, located outside Umeå in the north of Sweden (which is also the hometown of her cousin Josephine Forsman's band Sahara Hotnights).
 Her Finnish grandfather was from Rovaniemi.
 She moved to Stockholm in 1995.
 Between 2010 and 2012, she resided in Paris.
 Today, she shares her time between Stockholm and her house in Västerbotten.